 Sighing, I turned off the faucet.
 I tried to ignore the agony of my left hand and my dullened, aching limbs.
 But I could not ignore that both were of my own volition, of my idiocy.

 I walked out of the bathroom, a towel wrapped around my waist, my face foul.

 I caught a glimpse of the form standing in my room, and that was all I needed to see.
 In the blink of an eye, I snatched up a nearby knife, about to let it fly.

 But stopped mid-movement, and felt my face flush as I saw that the form was Elandria, who was also aiming an Auto pistol at me.

 "Now kick it over to me."

 "Mistress Glaitis wishes to speak to you," she informed in her emotionless voice.
-Her mask was off so I could see her just as emotionless, pale, attractive heart shaped face.
+Her mask was off so that I could see her just as emotionless, pale, attractive heart-shaped face.
 The gun still pointed at me.

 "J-just let me get changed," I stammered as I scrambled to gather some clothes from that of the many that lay about, and could not help be embarrassed at the messy state of my living quarters.